mroi/unison-intercept/README.md

 **symlink**
 Creates symlinks for a specified path name before they are traversed by Unison.
 The path and link content are configured using `#symlink = Path PATH -> TARGET`.

+**umask**
+Files created in the user’s home directory employ a `umask` of 0700.
+This restriction does not apply to subdirectories or explicit permission changes with `chmod`.

 Sandboxing
 ----------